simondlevy/RoboFirmwareToolkit/extras/parser/README.md

-**msppgy.py** is a standalone Python script that outputs code for parsing and generating [MSP](http://www.armazila.com/MultiwiiSerialProtocol(draft)v02.pdf) messages parsing code based on a simple JSON specification.
+**msppgy.py** is a standalone Python script that outputs code for parsing and generating [MSP](http://www.armazila.com/MultiwiiSerialProtocol(draft)v02.pdf) messages based on a simple JSON specification.
 By using this script you can avoid the lengthy and error-prone task of writing your own parsing code from scratch.

 ## Usage